BestTimesToVisit.com Logo

 activity

 Glide along the Chicago River as the sun dips below the skyscrapers, casting a warm glow on the city's legendary architecture.
-Opt for a smaller, open-air boat for a more intimate experience and unobstructed views, and listen to the knowledgeable guides bring the city's history to life.
+Opt for a smaller, open-air boat for more intimate commentary and unobstructed views, and consider a sunset cruise for the most dramatic light and a magical transition into the city's evening sparkle.

 Best time: May-Oct